 Small Business Saturday: 10 tips to boost sales this weekend

-Launched in the USA six years ago, Small Business Saturday (SBS) seeks to promote independent retailers in a country and encourage consumers to ‘shop small’.
+Launched in the USA seven years ago, Small Business Saturday (SBS) seeks to promote independent retailers in a country and encourage consumers to ‘shop small’.

 Following efforts spearheaded by shadow business secretary Chuka Umunna, the American Express-sponsored SBS came to the UK for the first time on December 7 2013.